-As parents navigate through the special education process, there are many terms and initials used that can be confusing.
-The Admission and Release Committee or ARC as it is typically called, is the schoolbased team of people that decide whether a child is eligible for special education and related services and how those services will be provided.
-Decisions regarding evaluation, eligibility determination, placement and special education services for an individual child are made by a team rather than by an individual person.
+As parents and professionals navigate through the special education process, there are many terms and acronyms used that can be confusing.
+The Admission and Release Committee, or ARC as it is typically called, is the school-based team of people that decide whether a student is eligible for special education and related services and how those services will be provided.
+Decisions regarding evaluation, eligibility determination, placement and special education services for an individual student are made by a team rather than by an individual person.
 The ARC includes:

-- The parent/guardian, - The child (at age 14 and earlier, as appropriate), - An administrator who can provide or supervise the special education services, and who has the authority to commit people and money to support the needs of your child, and who has knowledge of the general education curriculum (this may be the school principal, assistant principal, guidance counselor, Director of Special Education or another administrator), - The child's regular education teacher, - A special education teacher with knowledge of your child's disability or suspected disability, - A representative from another agency if services by that agency such as a career/technical school, etc., are being considered, - Someone who can explain the evaluation results (this may be someone who is already on the team), and - Other individuals as appropriate, such as physical, speech or occupational therapist, school psychologist, counselor or others.
+- The parent/guardian, - The student (at age 14 and earlier, as appropriate), - An administrator who can provide or supervise the special education services, and who has the authority to commit people and money to support the needs of the student, and who has knowledge of the general education curriculum (this may be the school principal, assistant principal, guidance counselor, Director of Special Education or another administrator), - The student's regular education teacher, - A special education teacher with knowledge of the student's disability or suspected disability, - A representative from another agency if services by that agency such as a career/technical school, etc. are being considered, - Someone who can explain the evaluation results (this may be someone already on the team), and - Other individuals as appropriate, such as a physical, speech or occupational therapist, school psychologist, counselor or others.

-Required members of the ARC may be excused from attendance at a meeting if you are notified in advance in writing and you agree.
+Required members of the ARC may be excused from attendance at a meeting if the parent is notified in advance in writing and the parent agrees.
 That team member is required to provide input in writing before the meeting if their subject area or specialty is being discussed in the meeting.

-As the parent, you may bring anyone you choose to the ARC meeting.
-There are people outside of the required team that know your child's preferences and strengths and can be a support to you as you participate in the ARC process.
-This may be another family member, friend, a previous teacher, your child's coach or someone else.
-If you plan to take a lawyer or advocate with you to represent your child, it is best if you or your lawyer/advocate let the school district know in writing prior to the meeting (not required, but suggested).
+Parents may bring anyone they choose to the ARC meeting.
+There are people outside of the required team that may know the student's preferences and strengths and can be a support to the parents and ARC team.
+This may be another family member, friend, a previous teacher, the student's coach or someone else.
+If parents plan to take a lawyer or advocate with them to represent their child, it is best that they let the school district know in writing prior to the meeting (not required).